jswithalex/BACE-Winter2015/best_practices.md

 ```

+## Call your JavaScript at the end of the body tag

-5) put js scripts in order of dependency at the end of the body.
+Put js scripts in order of dependency at the end of the body.
 In the example above, I'm putting my jQuery script tag above the script.js script tag because the processing is top-down and the script.js file depends on the jquery source.

+## Keep JavaScript out of the HTML

-6) Don't mix your javascript function calls with your HTML as in the following example:
+Don't mix your javascript function calls with your HTML as in the following example:
 ```javascript
 <button id="button1" onclick="return buttonClick()">Click me!</button>
 ```